What was your job in Black Sea MAP?

-After the two-year electro and automation school, I started working with cell phone production.
+After the two-year electro and automation course, I started working on cell phone production.
 Then I moved to the west coast of Norway and started working in the Oil and Gas industry.
-The last 20 years, I’ve been working with ROVs and subsea related systems.
+Over the last 20 years, I’ve been working with ROVs and subsea related systems.

 Were there any specific influences or motivations that led to your current career?

-I’ve always been enjoying working with my hands, creating and operate something physical.
+I’ve always been enjoying working with my hands, creating and operating something physical.